 What does my LiverMultiScan say?

 Your LiverMultiScan report will tell you important information about your liver tissue characteristics.
-The information given can aid your physician in their assessment of your liver health and in diagnosing any liver disorder.
+The information given can aid your physician in their assessment of your liver health and could potentially lead to a diagnosis of a liver disorder.

 What does cT1 show?